 Zoom targets present a way for you to highlight specific parts of an image.
 For example, you can direct attention to the parts of an image that make it unique or distinctive.
 In the Zoom Viewer window, zoom targets appear in the form of thumbnail images to the side of the image.
 Selecting one of these zoom target thumbnails automatically zooms to a part of the image that you specify.

 Zoom Viewer Presets determine the style and behavior of your Zoom Viewers.
-You can set up Zoom Viewer Presets if you are an administrator; Dynamic Media Classic comes with default “best practice” Zoom Viewer Presets as well.
+You can set up Zoom Viewer Presets if you are an administrator; Adobe Dynamic Media Classic comes with default “best practice” Zoom Viewer Presets as well.

 You can preview images in a Zoom Viewer to see what the zooming experience is when images are zoomed.

 Publishing your zoom images places them on Dynamic Media Image Servers so that they can be delivered to your web site and application.
-As part of the publishing process, Dynamic Media Classic activates URL strings.
+As part of the publishing process, Adobe Dynamic Media Classic activates URL strings.
 These URL strings call zoom images from Dynamic Media Image Servers to your web site or application.

-Dynamic Media Classic creates the URL callout strings necessary for zooming images, and activates them when you publish images to Dynamic Media Image Servers.
+Adobe Dynamic Media Classic creates the URL callout strings necessary for zooming images, and activates them when you publish images to Dynamic Media Image Servers.
 You can copy these URL strings from the Preview page.
 After you copy the URL strings, they are available to your web sites and applications.
-See Linking Zoom Viewers to your web page.
+See Link Zoom Viewers to your web page.